Enclosures v2 — Manual

 Concept: A steady sweep through the modulation range, more like scanning than striking.

-high = stronger directional push, wider excursion, and clearer acceleration/deceleration.
+Character: low = smoother, slower, more even travel; high = stronger directional push, wider excursion, and clearer acceleration/deceleration.

 Drift: low = monotonic sweep speed; high = sweep clock wobbles — slowdowns and accelerations appear inside the pass.